-Arts, culture and heritage organisations who took part in the Ōtautahi Te Urungi Innovating Aotearoa event will receive a total of $1.36 million from the Cultural Sector Innovation Fund.
+Arts, culture and heritage organisations who took part in the Ōtepoti Te Urungi Innovating Aotearoa event will receive a total of $653,000 from the Cultural Sector Innovation Fund.

 Manatū Taonga Ministry for Culture and Heritage has published details of the latest funding awards here on its website.
-Twenty seed funding proposals seeking $20,000 were presented at Ōtautahi and six were funded totalling $120,000, while four of 15 project proposals were funded totalling $1.265 million.
+In Ōtepoti, 15 seed funding proposals seeking $20,000 were presented and 10 were funded, while two of six project proposals were funded a total of $453,000.

-The Ōtautahi recipients were published alongside other Te Waipounamu centres where outcomes have been finalised, Ōtepoti and Murihiku.
+The Ōtepoti recipients were published alongside other Te Waipounamu centres where outcomes have been finalised, Ōtautahi and Murihiku.
 This funding includes $2.18 million for projects and $500,000 for seed funding, a total of $2.68 million for this tranche.

 Deputy Chief Executive Te Aka Tūhono Investment and Outcomes Joe Fowler said proposals being funded often have innovative approaches to systems and support networks, including the development of new models that could support a more sustainable future.
 Several participants also identified innovative ways of transmitting mātauranga Māori, and others identified ways to support Pacific practitioners and their audiences.